-Mathematics Academic Support Course MAT 100 Intermediate Algebra
+Mathematics Academic Support Course

+MAT 100 Intermediate Algebra

-A further study in high school mathematics, MAT 100 includes functions and graphs, solving second-degree equations and systems of linear equations, fractional exponents and radicals, inequalities, and algebraic fractions.
-This course will not satisfy the mathematics requirement for graduation.
-Placement in MAT 100 is based on high school performance, SAT scores, and College Placement tests.
-Only those students whose placement profile so indicates may take this course.
-MAT 100 will not count toward graduation or the cumulative hours a student earns.
-However, it will count in the total number of hours a student carries to maintain College eligibility during the semester taken.
-It will be included only in the calculation of hours for the semester and the semester grade point average.
+A further study in high school mathematics, MAT 100 includes functions and graphs, linear equations and systems of linear equations, fractional exponents and radicals, inequalities, and algebraic fractions.
+This course will not satisfy the mathematics requirement for graduation and hours earned do not count toward graduation.
 Offered as needed.